 This a web-based solution.
-With this tool, users can collaborate with their peers, create a custom page for the particular organization, use job portals and social media to enhance reach, etc… The solution has features like automated job postings, resume parsing, resume sorting, and scheduling interviews.
+With this tool, users can collaborate with their peers, create a custom page for a particular organization, use job portals and social media to enhance reach, etc. The solution has features like automated job postings, resume parsing, resume sorting, and scheduling interviews.

 A cloud-based ATS to completely automate the hiring process.
 It has features like application tracking, integration with websites, interview scheduling, job posting, and so on.
-List of open positions is automatically updated on the various portals, and the software helps recruiters schedule interviews for the candidates.
+The list of open positions is automatically updated on the various portals, and the software helps recruiters schedule interviews for the candidates.

 5. ClearCompany HRM

-This is an HRM software that includes recruitment process, on-boarding, and performance management.
+This is an HRM software that includes the recruitment process, onboarding, and performance management.
 The software works for both HR and recruiters for easy communication and updates.